Last updated on May 7th, 2026

 Winter

-With average temperatures between 20-50 degrees, winter in Moab is cold, but typically bearable and it’s the best time to visit to beat the crowds.
+With average temperatures between 20-50 degrees, winter in Moab is cold.
+But typically bearable and it’s the best time to visit to beat the crowds.

 However, you may run into the very occasional snow and ice shutting down the roads or making trails unsafe.
-During one of our quick visits in November, two hikers slipped at the Delicate Arch due to icy conditions and unfortunately died, so please make sure you’re safe if visiting during icy or snowy weather.
+During one of our quick visits in November, two hikers slipped at the Delicate Arch due to icy conditions and unfortunately died.
+So please make sure you’re safe if visiting during icy or snowy weather.

 Another very important thing to know about visiting Moab in the winter is that a good amount of businesses shut down or limit their hours for the winter season, which typically starts in November and goes until Spring Break.
-You’ll definitely still be able to get groceries and eat out, but you will have less options and may not get the full experience.
+You’ll definitely still be able to get groceries and eat out.
+But you will have less options and may not get the full experience.

 Spring & Fall

 The most temperate and popular seasons to visit are April-May and mid-September-October, when the daytime highs average between 60-80ºF.
-We visited in April and the mornings were VERY cold, but the afternoons were super nice, with lots of sunshine and perfect temperatures.
+We visited in April and the mornings were VERY cold.
+But the afternoons were super nice, with lots of sunshine and perfect temperatures.

 If you choose to visit between mid-March through mid-April, keep in mind that schools across the US will be on Spring Break, making the area busier.
 And Memorial Day in May also brings more crowds to the area.
-This year during Memorial Day, Arches National Park had to shut down at least once, sometimes twice, per day, as it reached capacity.
-What this means is that they did not let anyone in for hours, until others had left and opened up more parking.

 And to be honest, even at the end of April, during zero holidays that we know of and on weekdays, we found the crowds in Moab to be insane, some of the worst we have seen anywhere.
-So whenever we go back, we’d love to visit in October, when crowds have died down some, kids are in school, the weather is still nice, and spots in town are still open.
+So whenever we go back, we’d love to visit in October.
+When crowds have died down some, kids are in school, the weather is still nice, and spots in town are still open.

 Summer

-While many people visit in the summer, we’d highly suggest visiting during the other times of the year, as the temperatures routinely climb over 100ºF in the summer, along with frequent afternoon thunderstorms.
+While many people visit in the summer, we’d highly suggest visiting during the other times of the year.
+As the temperatures routinely climb over 100ºF in the summer, along with frequent afternoon thunderstorms.

 Getting to + around Moab, Utah